Diploma in Horticulture

 - project work

 The lecture block trimester is a formal academic element of the course and there is one lecture block in each of the three years of the course.
-Outside of the lecture block trimesters, practical work experience is gained as assessed three-month practical work placements in the Horticulture and Public Experience Department at Kew.
+Outside of the lecture block trimesters, practical work experience is gained as assessed three-month practical work placements in the Horticulture Department at Kew.
 Students are assessed while in work placements and must also continue to complete and submit projects and assignments and sit regular plant identification tests.

 The comprehensive plant identification tests are an essential part of the course are organised fortnightly through the year, building a knowledge of plants from the collections.

 In addition, every first year student is allocated a vegetable plot which they must maintain for one season.
 The plots are assessed every month on a variety of criteria including range of crops, crop protection, tidiness and overall health of the crops.

 Lectures are delivered by a balance of internal Kew experts, professional teaching staff from colleges and universities and external industry professionals.
 Each of the lecture block trimesters consists of a three-month period.

 The foundation trimester in the first year is a science subject block covering structural anatomy, systematic botany, plant physiology, environmental controls, soil science and landscape studies.
 An introduction to computer studies is also given.